Vegin Vegan Vegun!

 • cooking tray

-Store in a container and refrigerate.
-Because boiled adzuki beans spoil quickly, make sure to finish them by the following day.
+Because cooked adzuki beans are used, it’s best to enjoy them by the following day.

 Q: Can I bake this dough in the oven?